ignite/cli/docs/guide/loan.md

 ignite scaffold chain github.com/username/loan --no-module
 ```

+where:

+* github.com represents a local development repository
+* username is a placeholder, be sure to replace username with your name
+* blog is the name of your chain
-The `--no-module` flag prevents scaffolding a default module.
-Don't worry, you will add the loan module later.
+* --no-module is a flag that prevents scaffolding a default module; don't worry, you will add the loan module later

 Change into the newly created `loan` directory: